 Star Trek: Enterprise's "In A Mirror, Darkly" featured an alternate opening sequence, which showed the mirror universe Earth's history instead of our own.
 Most of the sequence was suitably awesome, but the part where the astronaut plants the Terran Empire flag on the moon is very obviously CGI pasted onto a static background and looks super out of place.

-Wizards of Waverly Place: Nearly every episode succumbs to this syndrome, whether it's flying carpets, chandelier-swinging, giant seamonkeys, or random trips to China.
+Wizards of Waverly Place succumbs to this syndrome in nearly every episode, whether it's flying carpets, chandelier-swinging, giant seamonkeys, or random trips to China.
 Almost all scenes in the sky feature blatant blue/greenscreen, especially noticeable considering the characters' outlines, and how they move at a completely different framerate from the clouds/city, etc. Another Waverly Place example is when they go into Alex's journal.
 It looks like the editors were testing Adobe Premiere Elements when they go inside of it.
 One of the characters also falls behind a wall painted like water (there wasn't even a splash!).

 They obviously felt particularly bad about the flying carpet episode.
 At the end Selina Gomez demonstrates how the magic carpet was 'simulated' using a contraption of rollers, a carpet, and greenscreen.